 Run Check Disk in the Command Prompt

-Corrupt files are the key reason behind many incidences where the Compressed Memory function uses too much CPU power in Windows 10.
+Corrupt files are the key reason behind many incidences where the Compressed Memory task uses too much CPU power in Windows 10.
 You can check your computer disk drives for errors by following these steps:

 Now press “Enter.”